 Upon receipt of the AMCAS application, all applicants will receive an email directing them to complete a secondary application as well as to submit an $80 application fee.
 The secondary application must be returned via email.
 The $80 application fee may be paid by credit card or mailed back by check.
 Instructions on submitting the fee will be sent by email.
 There is also a second part to the secondary (both the secondary sent via e-mail and the second part are required).
 For more information on our secondary and CASPer Click Here.
 Please be aware that there are some imposterwebsites for CASPer, be sure to visit the site linked to in the letter linked to previously (or takecasper.com ).
 To see test date options, check: https://takecasper.com/test-dates/#testdates .

 All applications must include letters of recommendation (Pre-medical Advisory Committee evaluation or three academic recommendations) and MCAT scores in order to be reviewed by the Admissions Committee.
 RWJMS requires three letters and allows up to 10 letters, the additional letters do not need to be from professors.
-Robert Wood Johnson Medical School will be participating in the AMCAS letters program for the 2015 cycle.
-Click Here for more information.
+Robert Wood Johnson Medical School participates in the AMCAS letters program.

 Entrance Requirements for Rutgers Robert Wood Johnson Medical School

 The MCAT and a minimum of three years of college consisting of 90 semester hours of college work (exclusive of military and physical education) are required.
 The MCAT must be taken within the three years preceding the application and no later than September of the year of application.
 Early submission and completion of the application is strongly encouraged.
 The following undergraduate courses are required: